The Ayurvedic Detox Diet

 - Grains: Light yet nutritious whole grains such as quinoa, barley, amaranth and small helpings of rice are recommended.
 Kanji, made by boiling rice with lots of water is an excellent hot beverage and helpful for flushing toxins out of the body through the urine.

 - Spices: Ginger, turmeric, coriander, fennel and fenugreek help open up the channels of the body and support the flushing of toxins via the skin, urinary tract, colon and liver.
-Add spices to soups and dahls as they cook, or sauté the spices in a little Maharishi Ayurveda Ghee and add to dishes when the cooking process is completed.
+Add spices to soups and dahls as they cook, or sauté the spices in a little ghee and add to dishes when the cooking process is completed.

 Lassi, made by combining fresh yogurt with water and digestion-boosting spices, is an excellent lunchtime beverage.

 Choose foods according to your body type or imbalances

 Ayurvedic healers recommend tailoring your diet year-round to your constitution and your imbalances.
 This is particularly true during cleansing to help regulate your digestive fire (agni).
 For detailed information on diets and foods for pacifying each of the three doshas, visit Vata, Pitta, or Kapha.

 Drink plenty of hot water through the day